Wharfedale Ton – FAQs

 Can I get a map of the route before the day?

+Yes the route is on this website and will be pretty much as it appears there subject to any roadworks necessitating a late change.
 The exact route will be confirmed a couple of days before the event once we have made sure there are no obstacles or dangers on the course that require us to alter it, and as a pre-entered rider you will be able to view the route via GPX files supplied in a pre-event email sent the Wednesday before the event.
 The maps on the event pages are for information purposes only and are subject to changes on the day.

 However do I pay?